oznu/homebridge-gsh/README.md

 ## Configuration

 Set up your `.env` file with necessary environment variables including your RTSP stream URL and local storage paths.
+Also ensure that your Python script path and binary are correctly set.

 ```plaintext
 RTSP_STRING=rtsp://username:password@camera_ip:port